-Alonissos is an island in the northern Sporades, an archipelago situated in the Aegean sea off the coast of eastern Greece, near Volos.
+Alonissos is an island in the northern Sporades, an archipelago situated in the Aegean Sea off the coast of eastern Greece near Volos.
 The island is easily accessible by high-speed ferries that depart from the port at the nearby city.

 The many sun-soaked beaches, traditional villages, and ancient sites make Alonissos a perfect destination for families, nature lovers, and those fascinated by Greece’s history.

 Chora, the town, is situated atop a tall hill that overlooks the Aegean Sea and the island’s many areas of stunning natural beauty.
-Chora once was the capital of the island before it faced destruction from an earthquake in 1965.
+Chora was once the capital of the island before it faced destruction from an earthquake in 1965.

 After the disastrous quake destroyed many buildings in the town, many of the residents of Alonissos moved down to the seaside village of Patitiri, full of colorful houses and traditional fishing boats, which is now the capital and main port of the island.

 Although there are villas, holiday rentals, and hotels around the island, the majority of these are found in Patitiri and the island’s old town of Chora.

 Patitiri is home to the Alonissos Museum, where the history of the island is recorded through rooms full of authentic objects that outline the daily life of its residents throughout the years, such as a housewife and a sandal maker.